Dabz/kafka-security-playbook/README.md

 </pre>
 </details>

-Kafka brokers need both a keystore configured to identify themselves to clients and other brokers as well as a truststore to verify the identity of broker clients.
+Kafka brokers need a keystore to store its private certificate as well as a truststore to verify the identity of other brokers.

 ### Further information